Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Categorization

-The subcategory $\mathcal C_{3,3}$ includes two-loop vertex correction diagrams.
-The topology of their loop structures can be represented as $e112|e2|e|$ in Nickel index.
-And the denominators of diagrams in $\mathcal C_{3,3}$ only depend on two external momenta. $\mathcal C_{3,3}$ includes 114 diagrams, none of which contains top-quark.
-We put diagram \#191 as the representative of $ \mathcal C_{3,3}$.
+The subcategory $\mathcal C_{3,3}$ includes 114 two-loop vertex correction diagrams, none of which contains top quark.
+The topology of their loop structures can be noted as $e112|e2|e|$ in Nickel index.
+And the denominators of diagrams in $\mathcal C_{3,3}$ only depend on two external momenta. $\mathcal C_{3,3}^{ind}$ has 24 independent diagrams.
+We choose diagram \#191 as the representative of $ \mathcal C_{3,3}$.